boilerrobotics/rover-code/tutorial/README.md

 This section will cover most of what you will need to set up a publisher and subscriber through ROS2.
 If you ever want additional information on what other things can be done with ROS or want to check some information, their documentation can be found [here](https://docs.ros.org/en/iron/Tutorials.html).

 The goal of this tutorial is to familiarize you with the fundamentals of ROS communication.
 This is primarily done by several "nodes" (essentially single pieces of independent code) sending and receiving messages.
+For more details on ROS concepts, check this [tutorial](https://docs.ros.org/en/iron/Concepts/Basic.html).

 ### Creating a ROS 2 workspace